 Now, a CPU this powerful requires a graphics card powerful enough to follow it.
 But which graphics card is the best for the 5600X?
-Well, below you can find an assortment of current GPUs that are, depending on the use case, the best choices for the 5600X-based builds.
+Well, below you can find an assortment of current GPUs that are, depending on the use case, the best graphics cards for Ryzen 5 5600X.
 We have great bang for the buck choices, high-end cards, as well as two budget choices for people who are ready to wait for the NVidia and AMD to stabilize their RTX 3000 and RX 6000 stock.

-For gamers who like eye candy such as ray tracing effects, those who use their video card for streaming (NVidia’s streaming tech is far ahead of AMD’s), and those who need features such as DLSS (an excellent way to get playable framerates at high resolutions and with RTX effects enabled) and NVidia RTX Voice should get the RTX 3070.
+For gamers who like eye candy such as ray tracing effects, those who use their video card for streaming (NVidia’s streaming tech is far ahead of AMD’s), and those who need features such as DLSS (an excellent way to get playable framerates at high resolutions and with RTX effects enabled) and NVidia RTX Voice the RTX 3070 is an excellent choice.
 Do note that the RTX 3070 has only eight gigabytes of video memory, which already is too low for specific titles at 4K resolution.

 Last but not least, if you want a graphics card equally capable of delivering great gaming but also great productivity performance, NVidia RTX 3000 lineup is the best choice.
 Nvidia RTX 3000 cards are way better for most productivity apps that can utilize GPU power.
 CUDA cores and better support for rendering apps make any RTX 3000 card a clear winner over its RX 6000 counterpart.

-If you’re waiting for the RTX 3000 and RX 6000 cards’ stock to stabilize (or if you don’t want to buy your new card at an inflated price) before getting a new card but don’t have a GPU to put into your 5600X-based build, get the GTX 1660 Super.
+If you’re waiting for the RTX 3000 and RX 6000 cards’ stock to stabilize or just want a great value GPU for the 5600X get the GTX 1660 Super.
 This is a capable 1080p performer and can even be used for 1440p gaming, as long as you’re ready to lower some details in the latest AAA titles.